Why Adalo Works for Building ERP-Connected Apps

 Step 1: Review Your ERP System and Define App Requirements

 Start by evaluating your ERP system and setting clear goals for your app.
-This step ensures a smoother integration process and helps you avoid costly errors.
+This step ensures a smoother integration process and helps you avoid costly errors down the line.

 Check Your ERP's Integration Options